 4. Stir in 1 cup water.
 The mixture should be lump free.
 If using jaggery or palm jaggery, melt it in 1 cup warm water and filter to the pot. (refer the notes for details).
 But this halwa can be made without any sweetener, just use sweet variety apples.

-5. Cook it till it thickens, constantly stirring to prevent formation of lumps.
+5. Cook till it thickens, constantly stirring to prevent formation of lumps.
 Cook covered for another 2 mins on a low flame.

 6. Switch off the stove.
 Cover and leave it for 2 minutes.

 7. Add apple puree and ghee.
 Since my kid is already 4, i used organic brown sugar and little cinnamon powder.
 Read the notes for details on sweetener.